sine2pi/Maxfactor/README.md

 The FAM is experimental (at the bottom) and is unique to Maxfactor but it doesn't work yet.
 Frequency-Adaptive Momentum (FAM)
 Core Concept: Speech signals have inherent frequency structure, with different parts of the model responding to different frequency bands.
-Here I try to integrate a momentum scheme that adapts based on the "frequency signature" of gradient updates.
+The idea is to try and integrate a momentum scheme that adapts based on the "frequency signature" of gradient updates.

 Adam